juju/docs/src/en/charms-fan.md

 ## Cloud provider requirements

-Juju autoconfigures FAN networking for both the AWS and GCE clouds.
-All that is needed is a controller, which does not need any special FAN options passed during its creation.
+Juju autoconfigures Fan networking for both the AWS and GCE clouds.
+All that is needed is a controller, which does not need any special Fan options passed during its creation.

-In principle, all public cloud types can utilize the FAN.
+In principle, all public cloud types can utilize the Fan.
 Yet due to the myriad ways a cloud may configure their subnets your mileage may vary.
 At the very least, if you are using a cloud other than AWS or GCE, manual configuration at the Juju level will be needed (the above model options).
 Adjustments at the